latoyagonzales/latoyagonzales.github.io/essays/no-dumb-questions.md

 ## StackOverflow Smart Question

 StackOverlow even has its own [guidlines] (https://stackoverflow.com/help/how-to-ask) to follow while trying to ask a question.
 I was able to find an example of a question that I believe is the smart way to ask a question.
-In case you wanted to view the question yourself here is a link to [StackOverflow] (https://stackoverflow.com/questions/111102/how-do-javascript-closures-work).

 ```
 Q: How would you explain JavaScript closures to someone with a knowledge of the concepts they consist of (for example functions, variables and the like), but does not understand closures themselves?